Rebel1124/portfolio-optimizer/README.md

 |   Sharpe Ratio     |	  -0.13	  |     0	   |   -0.95    |
 |        Beta        |	   0.6    |	   1.11	   |     1      |

 The truncated table shows that high cap stocks outperformed low cap stock, thus it seems ideal to invest in high cap stocks.
-However the last year (actual) result shows that the returns of low cap portfolio, high cap portfolio and DJI are very close and high cap stocks generate very little returns on investment (only $92.75).
+However the last year (actual) result shows that the returns of low cap portfolio, high cap portfolio and DJI are very close and high cap stocks generate very little returns on investment.
 The performance of low cap portfolio and DJI are within the acceptable range as compared to the historical performance.
 The performance of high cap portfolio dropped drastically compared to the historical results.
 This shows that the low cap stocks respond better to the recession
 (U.S. entered a recession in the summer of 2022) than the high cap stocks.
 Considering the beta of the high cap portfolio (1.11) in the last year, it seems more risky to invest solely in the high cap stocks during recession.
 Year 2022 marks the beginning of the recession and returns may continue to drop in the future.
 Thus we suggest to invest in a portfolio with both high cap and low cap stocks in order to maximize the returns and minimize the risks during the period of recession.

+---

+## **Postmortem**
+Since we were utilizing the Yahoo Finance API to pull out stock data, there were major issues with the cleaning of the data.
+Much of our difficulties came from the computations and analysis of the optimally constructed portfolio's.
+In particular, we note the following:

+a) Since we fetched our data from Yahoo as opposed to Alpaca, we ran into difficulties with the Monte Carlo Simulation.
+The script given to us in class makes is specific to the Alpaca API, and according we had to write code to transform our dataframe to match that Alpaca before running the Monte Carlo Simulation.
+Going foward, it would have been better for us to have written a function to perform the simulation based on the Yahoo Finance API rather than making tranformations to the dataframe.

+b) Since we were using random number generators to randomly allocate weights to our portfolio's another issue we encountered had to do with the sorting of stocks.
+Since the weights generated were the same, changes to the positioning of stocks in the dataframe resulted in inconsistent results and marginally different optimal portfolios.
+After much investigation, we were able to identify the issue and resolve the problem by firts sorting the list of stocks before running it through the optimizer.
+This resulted in us achieving a consistent optimal portfolio regardless of the order in which the stocks are selected.

+c) Lastly, since we were using pythons random number generator, we found that if we did not set the seed for this function, we again got inconsistent results for the optimal portfolio.
+In addition, we also found that running the np.random.random() vs. np.random.rand() functions also produced slights different weights.
+In addition, we also picked that the seed needed to be set each time the random function was run, setting it once at the beginning was not enough to keep the numbers generated consistent if the function was run more than once.

+In the end, the solution we went with was to to be consistent and use the rand() function and to set the seed (seed(42)), before each run of the function.
+This fixed our issue and gave us a consistent optimal portfolio on every run.

+---

+**Click Here to Launch App: [Portfolio Optimizer App](https://rebel1124-optimizer-app-optimizer-quvt0i.streamlitapp.com/)**

 ## **Reference**